stephtf/fil-amfoodie/README.md

 # Fil-Am Food Blog

 ## Description
 This blog is a work in progress!
-It will contain recipies for Filipino dishes, as well as videos on how to make them.
-Check back for more.
+It will contain recipies for Filipino and American dishes as well as stories about my experiences making them.
+Check back for more!

 ## Technologies
 * MongoDB
 * Mongoose
+* MongoDB Atlas
 * GraphQL
 * React
 * JavaScript